-They don’t give that many details about just how much extra attention you’ll receive though.
+They don’t give that many details about just how much extra attention you’ll receive, though.
 The vagueness of it all makes me hesitant to recommend this plan.
-This is especially true since you can find tutors on italki for less than $10/hour.
+This is especially true since you can find tutors on italki for less than $15/hour.

 The app is basic but functional

 I feel it is also important to look into the mobile app offered by the website.
-After going through the application, I have to say, it is as simple as you could have imagined.
-The interface isn’t all that smooth and not pretty either.
+After going through the application, I have to say, it is as simple as I could have imagined.
+The interface isn’t all that smooth, and it isn’t pretty either.
 However, it is functional and lets you access all the features that you could on the website.
 But using it isn’t something I would like to do regularly.
 I would prefer the desktop site over it any day.

 Of course, one alternative is to open the desktop site on your mobile.
 The website handles that relatively well and you could use that instead to learn on the go.

-Frenchpod101 astounded me with the amount of content they had and the amount of work they had put into each of their lessons and pathways.
-They have literally thought about everything that their users could possibly need in their lessons and constructed these lessons in the exact same way.
+Frenchpod101astounded me with the amount of content they offer and the amount of work they had put into each of their lessons and pathways.
+They seem to have literally thought about everything that their users could possibly need in their lessons and to have taken that into consideration while constructing the lessons.

-Something that I loved about this website was that unlike other French teaching resources, this one also taught us about French values, culture, and customs.
-The audio lessons, though tiresome, are almost as if your friends are teaching you, which usually helps you learn better.
+Something that I loved about this website was that, unlike other French teaching resources, this one also provides information on French values, culture, and customs.
+The audio lessons, though sometimes tiresome, almost feel as if your friends are teaching you, which makes learning more enjoyable.

-However, there were a few negatives like their quizzing system and their inability to motivate us.
-Other than these I really couldn’t find much wrong with the website.
-The pros greatly outweigh the cons.
-You can easily fill up these gaps by using other online resources.
+However, there are a couple of negatives in my opinion: the lackluster quizzes and the absence of motivating factors.
+Other than these I really couldn’t find much wrong with the website, and I think the pros greatly outweigh the cons.
+You can easily fill in these gaps by using other online resources if you need to.